 To get here, park your car at the parking lot on the end of Piilani street in Hilo.

 These gardens are built on tiny islands on the east side of Hilo Bay, Coconut Island is attached to the gardens by a 75 meter (250 ft) bridge.
-From both the gardens and the island you have a 5-star view of Hilo.
-If you are an early bird and manage to get here very early, the sunrises from this spot are some of the best on the island!
+From both the gardens and the island you get a clear view across Hilo Bay to Mauna Kea on clear mornings, making it one of the better sunrise spots in the city.
+If you are an early bird and manage to get here very early, the sunrises from this spot are some of the best on the island.

 Coconut Island has as added bonus over the gardens that you can take a swim from either of the two very small but sandy beaches!
 Read more about Coconut Island on our website.